Home/Blog/Why Most WooCommerce Stores Feel Slow (Even on Good Hosting)

 The real reasons your store is slow

-1. Cart Fragments: the silent performance killer
+1. Cart fragments: the silent performance killer

 Every WooCommerce store loads a script called cart-fragments.js.
 On every single page.

 What it does: Updates the mini-cart widget with current cart contents.
-The problem: It makes an AJAX request on every page load.

 // From WooCommerce's cart-fragments.js